 In January, 2014, the Board of Directors voted to change the name of the organization to Guardian Partners and adopted a plan to provide education, case monitoring, and resources to guardians and their families throughout Oregon.
 The organization moved to its current location on 109th & Halsey in Portland.

 Guardian Partners' strengths are its leadership and support from the community, its use of a proven program model that follows best practices, and demonstrated ability to operate a lean and cost-effective organization with every penny spent wisely.

-We currently provide classes for new guardians and case monitoring in Clackamas, Douglas, Multnomah, Tillamook, and Yamhill Counties.
+We currently provide classes for new guardians and case monitoring in Clackamas, Douglas, Jackson, Multnomah, Tillamook, and Yamhill Counties.
 Our goal is to bring these services to every county in Oregon.